-The Board of Directors proposes a dividend of SEK 4.50 (5.00) per share.
-The proposed dividend corresponds to 8% of the Parent Company's shareholders' equity and 7% of the Group's shareholders' equity.
-Of shareholders' equity, none of which in the Parent Company, and 14%, or SEK 3.4 billion in the Group, is attributable to the fair valuation of assets and liabilities.
+The Board of Directors proposes a dividend of SEK 3.00 (4.50) per share.
+The proposed dividend corresponds to 4% of the Parent Company's shareholders' equity and 3% of the Group's shareholders' equity.
+Of shareholders' equity 15.4%, or SEK 4.5 billion in the Parent Company, and 54%, or SEK 22.9 billion in the Group, is attributable to the fair valuation of assets and liabilities.
 Industrivärden's dividend policy is to pay the shareholders a dividend yield that is higher than the average for the Stockholm Stock Exchange.

-In the Board's judgment, the proposed dividend is well balanced in view of the objectives, scope and risk of operations, as well as with respect to the Company's ability to meet its future obligations.
-According to the proposal, the total dividend payout will amount to SEK 1,738 M (1,931).
+The Board finds that the proposed dividend is well balanced in view of the objectives, scope and risk of operations, as well as with respect to the Company's ability to meet its future obligations.
+According to the proposal, the total dividend payout amounts to SEK 1,159 M (1,738).